 Action 2024 and 2025 Steps 14.1 Improve modeling and weather forecasting to predict the risk of sediment-laden flows after wildfires.
 Identify mechanisms to integrate weather forecasts and wildfire events into flood control modeling and examine simulated impacts of sediment-laden flow Identify areas that are vulnerable and suitable for erosion mitigation measures.
-14.2 Improve understanding of how debris flows and fires impact percolation rates.
-[After 2025] 14.3 Advocate for policies of regulatory agencies that provide more flexibility for removal of vegetation and therefore sediment accumulating in debris basins, spreading basins, lakes, and reservoirs as well as erosion control measures.
-Coordinate with CDFW on "cutting green tape" initiative for flexibility in vegetation removal (e.g., exemption from "compensatory mitigation" for capacity maintenance in debris basins and reservoirs) Identify erosion control measures and create guide for when/where to implement specific measures Map priority areas for erosion control measures (e.g., application of mulch, native planting, other bioengineering techniques) 14.4 Promote education and engagement at the community level as to the importance of sediment and debris management to maintain local flood protection.
-Support development of education content
+14.2 Increase understanding of how debris flows and fires impact percolation rates.
+[After 2025] 14.3 Work collaboratively with regulatory agencies to develop flexible approaches that recognize and allow for the removal of vegetation necessary for maintaining effective water supply and flood management infrastructure.
+Coordinate with CDFW on "cutting green tape" initiative for flexibility in vegetation removal (e.g., exemption from "compensatory mitigation" for capacity maintenance in debris basins and reservoirs) Identify erosion control measures and create guide for when/where to implement specific measures Map priority areas for erosion control measures (e.g., application of mulch, native planting, other bioengineering techniques) 14.4 Promote continuous dialogue and engagement with Tribes, communities, and other stakeholders to learn about community needs and exchange ideas on the importance of sediment management to maintain flood protection.
+Support development of education content Engage in listening sessions with local communities, Tribes, NGOs and CBOs, and other stakeholders.